satish-varma/studio/README.md

 ## Detailed Documentation

-For an in-depth understanding of the application architecture, all features, advanced setup (like Google Sheets integration), data models, and user journeys, please refer to the **[DOCUMENTATION.md](DOCUMENTATION.md)** file.
+For an in-depth understanding of the application architecture, all features, advanced setup, data models, and user journeys, please refer to the **[DOCUMENTATION.md](DOCUMENTATION.md)** file.

 ## Deployment